Azremen/MB-Warband-API-VSC/README.md

 # MB-Warband-API-VSC
 This is Azremen (a.k.a.
 Revan) and Sart's Warband Syntax helper.
 (Ported version of Shcherbyna's Sublime Text Version)

-To install, do this following:
+To install, do these following:
 1. Terminate your Microsoft Visual Stduio Code
 2. Go to your Microsoft Visual Code's extension folder.
 (It is usually under this location on Microsoft Windows 10: "C:\Users\yourusername\.vscode\extensions") -"yourusername" should be your current user name of windows account-
 3. Copy "mbap" folder that you have downloaded